Hakerh400/functional/readme.md

     - 2.2.
 Call the function associated with the first *List* as arguments
     - 2.3.
 Remove the first *List*
     - 2.4.
 Replace the identifier with the result of the call
     - 2.5.
-If the re are no more *List*, return the value of the identifier
+If there are no more *List*, return the value of the identifier
     - 2.6.
 Otherwise, go to 2.2.

+There are some exceptions to these rules.

+## Functions

+*Functional()* has 6 native functions.
+Native functions have no reserved identifiers, but their valus associated with the first 6 identifiers (reading from left to right) that appear in the source code.
+If the source code has less identifiers that the number of native functions, some native functions will not be associated with any identifier.

+The native functions are:

+1. "Zero"
+    Takes two arguments, returns the second one.